ubiquity6/three.js/examples/README.md

 ### NOTES ###

 1. If you find that your html scene is not updating, make sure to clear your cached data.
-This shouldn't happen to often https://stackoverflow.com/questions/25723801/file-not-updating-on-localhost
+This shouldn't happen too often https://stackoverflow.com/questions/25723801/file-not-updating-on-localhost